steveu/urm.st/content/collections/articles/bytemark-cloud.md

 ### Building a Beta

-I used the outcomes from our usability research to sketch out an interface that was both highlight configurable to account for complicated backup scheduling, whilst attempting to keep the whole process simple for customers to use without much effort.
+I used the outcomes from our usability research to sketch an interface that was both highlight configurable to account for complicated backup scheduling, whilst keeping the basic service simple enough so all customers could use the feautre with minimal effort.

 > Is time critical, so finding on panel is easier, "is point and click."